Tutorial as a video version, where we guide you step by step through QF-Test...

-QF-Test is a professional tool for automated testing of Java and Web applications with a graphical user interface (GUI).
+QF-Test is a professional tool for automated testing of Java, Web and native Windows applications with a graphical user interface (UI).

 QF-Test can be run platform independently on Windows, Linux, Unix and macOS.
 It supports the Java technologies Swing, JavaFX and SWT and the most common web browsers, some even headless.
-For a detailed list of the supported platforms, Java and Browser technologies please refer to the System requirements section of the user manual.
+From QF-Test version 5 on you can also test native Windows applications.
+For a detailed list of the supported platforms, Java and browser technologies please refer to the System requirements section of the user manual.

 This tutorial is meant as a hands-on introduction to QF-Test.

-In the base parts I and II we will show the main functions of QF-Test and guide you through the necessary steps to set up your own test-suite.
+In the base part we will show the main functions of QF-Test and guide you through the necessary steps to set up your own test suite.
 You will learn how to analyze your test results, step through your test by use of the debugger and generate an overview report.
-Further topics are the concept of modularization by help of procedures and component recognition, which is of central meaning in GUI Testing.
+Further topics are the concept of modularization by help of procedures and component recognition, which is of central meaning in UI Testing.

-Within part III some more advanced QF-Test features come on stage, like data driven testing, ensuring of test-case prerequisites and automatic generation of basic procedures.
-Those apply for both Java and web testing.
+With part V some more advanced QF-Test features come on stage, like data driven testing, ensuring of test case prerequisites and automatic generation of basic procedures.
+Those apply for Java, web and native Windows testing.

 Note This tutorial has been rewritten from scratch for QF-Test 4.2.
 We hope you'll like it and look forward to your feedback - be it positive or negative.